alloystorm/dvvr/dancexr/ai_chat.md

 **Pros:**
 * Fast and easy
 * Freedom to choose any model that you want to run.
-Even those that are impossible to run on your GPU.
+Even those that are impossible to run on your local GPU.

 **Cons:**
 * A bit more expensive than OpenAI